IoaNNUwU/owl/README.md

 2. Only things that use `loop-variable` are placed inside the loop (This is stupid because you can mix `loop` & `non-loop` things but may be cool)
 3. Loop ends with last usage of `loop-variable` (This is stupid because there is no visible difference between loop and non-loop)
 4. Indentations are lowered using `fn name() = for {}` syntax.
+5. Use various indentations for different things.
+For `match` it can be 2 spaces
 ```rust
 // 1
 fn add_connect_and_disconnect_message_to_queue_on_server_event(